Holiday Gifts

 Why Do We Give Gifts on Hanukkah?

-Hanukkah has become known for gift-giving around the world, and it’s many Jews’ favorite holiday tradition today.
-With the Festival of Lights taking place from December 7th-15th, 2023, now’s the perfect time to learn how Hanukkah became the ultimate Jewish holiday for giving gifts!
+With the Festival of Lights coming up soon and taking place from December 25th, 2024, through January 2nd, 2025, now’s the perfect time to learn how Hanukkah became the ultimate Jewish holiday for giving gifts!

 Hanukkah may not be a religiously major holiday, but it’s the one most heavily associated with spreading holiday cheer through giving gifts to children and other family members, friends, neighbors, and colleagues.
 Whether in a secular, Orthodox, or any other Jewish community, people give astronomically more presents on this occasion than any other throughout the year.